gregorias/karabiner.ts-greg-mods/README.md

    ]);
    ```

-6. Install the new config with `npm run build`.
+6. Install the new Karabiner.ts config in Karabiner with `npm run build`.

 ## 📦 Installation